jwilk-archive/ydpy/doc/manpage.rst

    The default is the path specified in ``/etc/ydpdict.conf``, or ``/usr/share/ydpdict``.
 -h, --help
-   Show the help message and exit.
+   Show help message and exit.
 --version
-   Show the program's version information and exit.
+   Show version information and exit.

 Example
 -------